Chancellor (education)

-A chancellor is a leader of a college or university, usually either the executive or ceremonial head of the university or of a university campus within a university system.
+A chancellor is a leader of a college or university, usually either the executive or ceremonial head of a university or of a campus within a university system.

 In most Commonwealth and former Commonwealth nations, the chancellor is usually a ceremonial non-resident head of the university.
 In such institutions, the chief executive of a university is the vice-chancellor, who may carry an additional title such as "president" (e.g., "president and vice-chancellor").
-The chancellor may serve as chairperson of the governing body; if not, this duty is often held by a chairperson who may be known as a pro-chancellor.
+The chancellor may serve as chairperson of the governing body; otherwise, this duty is held by a chairperson who may be known as a pro-chancellor.

 In many countries, the administrative and educational head of the university is known as the president, principal or rector.
-In the United States, the head of a university is sometimes referred to as the university president.
-In US university systems that have more than one affiliated university or campus, the executive head of a specific campus may have the title of chancellor and report to the overall system's president, or vice versa.
+In the United States, the head of a university is usually referred to as the university president, while the executive head of a specific campus within a multi-campus university system may have the title of chancellor and report to the overall system's president, although the titles are sometimes reversed.